GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 This document presents Schiavinato Sharing as a **proposed construction** and reference design.
 While its security reduces to well-understood components (Shamir's Secret Sharing in a prime field and standard BIP39 assumptions), the scheme itself, its human workflows, and any concrete implementations **require independent review, testing, and peer scrutiny**.

+At the time of writing, Schiavinato Sharing and any GRIFORTIS reference tools that implement it should be regarded as **experimental and unaudited**.
+They are appropriate for education, testing, and community review, but **are not yet recommended for securing significant real-world holdings** without additional independent analysis.

 In particular:

 - The mathematics is conventional, but subtle implementation bugs, user-interface flaws, or misunderstandings of the procedures can still cause **permanent loss of funds**.